catchorg/Catch2/docs/reporters.md

 You can also write your own custom reporter and tell Catch2 to use it.
 When writing your reporter, you have two options:

-* Derive from `Catch::IStreamingReporter`.
+* Derive from `Catch::ReporterBase`.
 When doing this, you will have to provide handling for all [reporter events](reporter-events.md#top).
 * Derive from one of the provided [utility reporter bases in Catch2](#utility-reporter-bases).